martenjacobs/ToonRooter/README.md

 # ToonRooter

+## NOTE: this is ancient and not maintained anymore
+However, seeing as most people will only need to use it once or twice ever, it's good to know you can apparently still get it to work in 2026 by following [these instructions](https://github.com/martenjacobs/ToonRooter/issues/26) from @Nateonas.

 ## What it does
 This application roots your Toon from a Raspberry Pi or another device with a JTAG debugger attached.